Shader Interfaces

 referenced by any variables statically used by the entry points for the

-shader stages in the binding’s stageFlags
+shader stages in the binding’s stageFlags.

-However, if a variable assigned to a given DescriptorSet
+However, if a variable assigned to a given DescriptorSet and

-is statically used by the entry point for a shader stage, the
+Binding is statically used by the entry point for a shader stage, the

 pipeline layout must contain a descriptor set layout binding in that